venu-prasath/llm-from-scratch/docs/transformers.md

 ### Self-Attention

 Self-attention is a specific type of attention mechanism where each word in the input sequence attends to all other words in the sequence.
+This mechanism allows the model to weigh the importance of different words or tokens in a sequence relative to each other.
 This allows the model to build a rich representation of the input by considering the context of each word.

 ## Applications